Wager Layer Analysis

 T&C Clause Analysis

-Key clauses from the KalshiEX Member Agreement (v1.6, current) and DCM Rulebook (v1.26, current).
-All quoted language is verbatim from the published documents.
+Key clauses from the KalshiEX Member Agreement (v1.6) and DCM Rulebook (v1.26).
+All quoted language is verbatim from published documents.

 Trader Experience